Opera’s Africa fintech startup OPay gains $120M from Chinese investors – TechCrunch

-Africa focused fintech startup OPay has raised a $120 million Series B round backed by Chinese investors.
+Africa-focused fintech startup OPay has raised a $120 million Series B round backed by Chinese investors.

 Located in Lagos and founded by consumer internet company Opera, OPay will use the funds to scale in Nigeria and expand its payments product to Kenya, Ghana and South Africa — Opera’s CFO Frode Jacobsen confirmed to TechCrunch.